Skip to content

 • Articles 4911 – 4925 – Special provisions for Justice of the Peace Courts

-• Article 4913 – Service of citation
+• Article 4913 – Limitations upon jurisdiction; nature of proceedings

 Criminal procedure provisions applicable to magistrate functions:

-• Article 321 – Peace bonds
+• Articles 26–33 – Peace bonds

 The Louisiana Attorney General’s office provides mandatory training and resources for Justices of the Peace: